-Accuracy Closeness of agreement between a measured quantity value and promptly to particular circumstances.

-Adaptability The ability to change (or be changed) to respond efficiently and

-Clarity Easy to understand and free from indistictness or ambiguity.

-Completeness Containing all relevant information over the relevant time horizon.

-Comprehensiveness Including or dealing with all aspects of something.

-Distribution The people or groups that receive the risk reports.

-Frequency The period of time between risk reports being generated.

-Integrity Data that has not been altered in an unauthorised manner and that is free from unauthorised manipulation that compromises accuracy, completeness or reliability.

-Manual workarounds Employing human-based processes and tools to tranfer, manipulate or alter data.

-Precision Degree to which repeated measurements under unchanged conditions show the same results.

-Reconciliation A process used to compare two sets of data to ensure the figures are in agreement.

-Risk appetite The level and type of risk a firm is able and willing to assume in its exposures and business activities, given its business and obligations to stakeholders.
+Terms used in the document

+Accuracy Closeness of agreement between a measurement or record or representation and the value to be measured, recorded or represented.
+This definition applies to both risk data aggregation and risk reports.
+Adaptability The ability of risk data aggregation capabilities to change (or be changed) in response to changed circumstances (internal or external).
+Approximation A result that is not necessarily exact, but acceptable for its given purpose.
+Clarity The ability of risk reporting to be easily understood and free from indistinctness or ambiguity.
+Completeness Availability of relevant risk data aggregated across all firm's constituent units (eg legal entities, business lines, jurisdictions, etc) Comprehensiveness Extent to which risk reports include or deal with all risks relevant to the firm.
+Distribution Ensuring that the adequate people or groups receive the appropriate risk reports.
+Frequency The rate at which risk reports are produced over time.
+Integrity Freedom of risk data from unauthorised alteration and unauthorised manipulation that compromise its accuracy, completeness and reliability.
+Manual workarounds Employing human-based processes and tools to transfer, manipulate or alter data used to be aggregated or reported.
+Precision Closeness of agreement between indications or measured quantity values obtained by replicating measurements on the same or similar objects under specified conditions.
+Reconciliation The process of comparing items or outcomes and explaining the differences.
+Risk tolerance/appetite The level and type of risk a firm is able and willing to assume in its exposures and business activities, given its business and obligations to stakeholders.
 It is generally expressed through both quantitative and qualitative means.
 Risk Data aggregation Defining, gathering, and processing risk data according to the bank's risk reporting requirements to enable the bank to measure its performance against its risk tolerance/appetite.
 This includes sorting, merging or breaking down sets of data.

-Timeliness Ability to provide risk data at a predefined point in time.

-Validation The process of ensuring the correctness of inputs, processing, and outputs prior to, during, and subsequent to, risk data aggregation and risk reporting.
+Timeliness Availability of aggregated risk data within such a timeframe as to enable a bank to produce risk reports at an established frequency.
+Validation The process by which the correctness (or not) of inputs, processing, and outputs is identified and quantified.